Image that illustrates Test engineer, electric power

 1 Likes 0 Comments

-Salary and Job Description for Testing Engineer, Electrical Power
+Salary Statistics for a Testing Engineer, Power Systems

-According to the Labor Market Administration's forecasts, the opportunities for work as an engineer and technician in electrical engineering are significant, and demand is expected to remain unchanged over the next five years.
-The profession is characterized by recruitment difficulties while many are leaving the profession, which means that there are good opportunities for newly graduated and experienced engineers to find employment.
+Employment agency forecasts indicate that opportunities for work as a Testing Engineer in power systems are significant.
+Nationally, demand is expected to remain unchanged over the next five years, with a recruitment situation characterized by both recruitment difficulties and many leaving the profession.
+This paradox means that there are good chances for new engineers to find employment in this field.

 Who has the highest salary?